sayanalokesh/DynamicWebApplication/ProjectOverview.md

 ### Load Balancing with ELB

 Within this phase, utilizing `boto3`, I facilitated the deployment of an Application Load Balancer (ALB) and the registration of EC2 instances with the ALB.
-The primary objective of this code is to construct a Load Balancer and associate EC2 instances with the Target Group.

-The functionality of the code is explained below.

-- The provided code utilizes the Boto3 library to interact with AWS services.
-It creates an Application Load Balancer (ALB), a target group, registers existing EC2 instances to this target group, sets up a listener for the ALB on port 80, and triggers another Python script (`asgConfiguration.py`) for autoscaling configuration.
+The primary objective of this code is to construct a Load Balancer and associate EC2 instances with the Target Group, set up a listener for the ALB on port 80, and trigger another Python script (`asgConfiguration.py`) for autoscaling configuration.

 Refer to the [LoadBalancing.py](https://github.com/sayanalokesh/DynamicWebApplication/blob/main/LoadBalancing.py) for the boto3 code snippet.

 Enclosed are the relevant screenshots linked to the code.

 ### Auto Scaling Group (ASG) Configuration

-In this phase, employing `boto3`, I created an ASG, utilizing the deployed EC2 instance as a template.
-Additionally, I configured scaling policies to dynamically scale in/out based on metrics such as CPU utilization or network traffic.
-Refer to the [asgConfiguration.py](https://github.com/sayanalokesh/DynamicWebApplication/blob/main/asgConfiguration.py) for the boto3 code snippet.

-The functionality of the code is explained below.

-- The code utilizes the Boto3 library to perform various tasks on AWS services.
+In this phase, the code utilizes the Boto3 library to perform various tasks on AWS services.
 It identifies an EC2 instance named 'ajay-lokeshFE', creates an Amazon Machine Image (AMI) from it, extracts its configuration details, creates a Launch Template, and establishes an Auto Scaling Group (ASG) with scaling policies based on CPU utilization.
 Additionally, it assigns a Target Group and sets upscaling policies for the Auto Scaling Group to adjust capacity based on the average CPU utilization.
+Refer to the [asgConfiguration.py](https://github.com/sayanalokesh/DynamicWebApplication/blob/main/asgConfiguration.py) for the boto3 code snippet.

 Enclosed are the relevant screenshots tied to the code.